emscripten-core/emscripten/site/source/docs/building_from_source/building_fastcomp_manually_from_source.rst

 To build the Fastcomp code from source:

 -  Create a directory to store the build.
-It doesn't matter where, because Emscripten gets the information from the :ref:`compiler configuration file (~/.emscripten) <compiler-configuration-file>`.
+It doesn't matter where, because Emscripten gets the information from the :ref:`compiler configuration file (.emscripten) <compiler-configuration-file>`.
 We show how to update this file later in these instructions:

   ::